Programming & Data Processing

 Example

-Here are practical scenarios where the tool saves time:
+Here are some practical scenarios where the tool comes in handy:

 | Input | Decimals | Mode | Result | Use Case | |-------|----------|------|--------|----------| | 3.14159 | 2 | Half Up | 3.14 | Displaying pi in a UI | | 2.675 | 2 | Half Up | 2.68 | Price calculation | | 2.675 | 2 | Half Even | 2.68 | Financial reporting | | 2.5 | 0 | Half Even | 2 | Banker's rounding | | 3.5 | 0 | Half Even | 4 | Banker's rounding | | -7.86 | 1 | Truncate | -7.8 | Sensor data trimming | | 4.321 | 0 | Ceiling | 5 | Inventory allocation | | 4.321 | 0 | Floor | 4 | Conservative estimates |

-These examples highlight how the same input can yield different outputs depending on the mode.
-The wtools.com calculator lets you compare modes instantly instead of working through the logic manually.
+Notice how the same input gives different outputs depending on the mode.
+The wtools.com calculator lets you flip between modes and see the difference instantly, which beats working through the logic by hand.

 Try rounding 2.675 to two decimal places in JavaScript: